Dream Schools

 With it, I can access a huge library of memcubes on story.

-And a schedule of memcubes, classes, practice sessions, and critiques that fill up the years here.
+There’s a recommended viewing list, along with a schedule of memcubes, classes, practice sessions, and critiques that fill up the years here.

-Each lesson begins the same way.
+Each lesson starts the same way.

 One of us is chosen to lead, and speak the opening.